 Though this creates risk for individual lenders who lend via peer-to-peer platforms, it also allows them to put some of their capital to use without researching stocks and funds or settling for meager interest payments from a savings account.
 Also, it provides capital to borrowers who may not be able to find a traditional loan at an affordable rate (or at all) due to a shaky credit history or a stingy bank.

 What It Is: Like peer-to-peer lending, crowdfunding connects people who need money with those willing to provide it.
 On platforms such as Kickstarter and Indiegogo, entrepreneurs, artists, and others present startup or project ideas to a community of potential funders, and then set a target fundraising amount and date.
 Dozens, hundreds, or even thousands of individuals can contribute to a single campaign.
+This makes crowdfunding doubly potent as a top small business fundraising option and a brutally effective way to cut small business expenses.

 However, unlike peer-to-peer lending, the recipients aren’t always expected to repay the funds.
 Some crowdfunding campaigns function like grants, where individual lenders give money with the understanding that they won’t get it back.
 (Recipients sometimes offer rewards, such as merchandise, to encourage this type of funding.)